mecid/mecid.github.io/_posts/2022-07-06-background-tasks-in-swiftui.md

 We can handle events from the *URLSession* with background configuration by using the *backgroundTask* modifier with the particular identifier.

 #### Conclusion
 Today we learned how to use the BackgroundTasks framework in SwiftUI by leveraging the power of the new Swift Concurrency feature.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!